 At Plenty we’re also working on making sustainable choices.
 Our Plenty kitchen paper comes in recyclable and CO2-reduced packaging.

-How to reduce my carbon footprint by using less water
+4. How to reduce my carbon footprint by using less water

-Other top tips to reduce my carbon footprint through more efficient water usage include:
+Other top tips for more efficient water usage as a way to reduce your carbon footprint include:

-- Choosing to shower rather than have a bath
+- Choosing to shower rather than have a bath.

 - Using the washing machine only when you have a full load and washing at a lower temperature.

 5. How can I reduce my carbon footprint by using less power?

-When we leave power switches on, they may only be dripping small volumes of energy, but over time that really adds up.
-So, save energy and reduce your carbon footprint by turning sockets off when you’re not using them.
+When we leave power switches on, they may only be dripping energy, but over time those drips really add up.
+So, save energy and reduce your carbon footprint by turning sockets off and unplugging your devices when you’re not using them.

-How to reduce my carbon footprint when travelling
+7. How to reduce my carbon footprint when travelling

-How to reduce my carbon footprint in my daily routine
+8. How to reduce my carbon footprint in my daily routine

 Consistency and regularity are key, so when you put all of these tips together in everyday life it’ll really help reduce your carbon footprint.
 Some of the daily changes we can all make to reduce our carbon footprint include:

-- Using a broom to sweep up debris, rather than reaching for the vacuum
+- Using a broom to sweep up debris, rather than reaching for the vacuum.

-- Buying ethical cleaning products and using multi-use cleaning materials
+- Buying ethical cleaning products and using multi-use cleaning materials.